Payment Institution License in Europe 2025

 What Is a Payment Institution License?

-Pursuant to the Payment Services Directive 2 (PSD2), a payment service means any of the following business activities:
+PSD2 defines a payment service as any of the following business activities:

 • Services enabling cash to be placed on a payment account as well as all the operations required for operating a payment account